bbedward/graham_discord_bot/README.md

 Some highlights:

-- Transactions are queued and processed synchronously in a worker thread, while bot activity is handled in a main thread.
+- Transactions are queued and processed synchronously in a worker thread, while bot activity is handled in a main thread
 - User data, transactions, and all other persisted data is stored using the Peewee ORM with Sqlite
 - Operates with a single NANO/BANANO wallet, with 1 account per user